The Namesake (novel): Film adaptation

-A film adaptation of the novel was released in the United States, Canada, United Kingdom, and India in March 2006.
+A film adaptation of the novel was released in the United States, Canada, the United Kingdom, and India in March 2006.
 It was directed by Mira Nair and featured a screenplay written by Sooni Taraporevala.

 Bengali version

 The Namesake was published in Bengali by Ananda Publishers on 2005 under the title Samanamiie (বাংলা:সমনামী) translated by Paulami Sengupta.